 Now the con’s of the solid bushes:

 The con of the solid subframe bushes varies from non existent on most cars to worth keeping in mind on cars such as E46's given the issues the chassis has with fatigue related cracking at the subframe mounts and the greater Rear Axle Carrier Panel (RACP).

 When cruising at a constant speed the force on the subframe mounts is no different to if you had stock rubber of poly bushings in place however, where the difference is noticed is under shock or impulse loads such as launches, clutch kicks, aggressive gear changes etc. This is best described as a change in momentum.
 Imagine a collision (impact between two objects).

 As a result, the force acting on a body is dependent on the rate of acceleration (F = M * a).
 For the acceleration to be reduced, the rate of change has to occur over a longer period of time.
 This can be done by creating deformation (imagine a spring, compressing, building up in force then expanding, creating a varying force over a prolonged period of time).
 This rate of change is known as dampening.

+This can be a good thing in terms of transient response however, does come with its consequences.
 Force on area makes stress.
 I higher peak force results in a higher peak stress acting on the chassis.